Limited companies make a common mistake that is done by directors when closing their limited company by sending a strike-off form to Companies House.

 When the asset is transferred to the directors for no consideration, it must be transferred at the lower market value at the date of transfer and the cost.
 However, the dividend must be treated as a dividend in specie to the shareholders.

 However, if the assets are disposed to an unconnected person, the consideration that would be declared to HMRC is the lower cost and actual consideration.

 This may give rise to a balance charge or balance allowance.

 3. Preparing and submitting your last self-assessment return before closing your limited company.

-The directors and shareholders usually expected to register and submit tax return year every year if the company is active, they receive dividend and benefit in kind.
+The directors and shareholders are usually expected to register and submit tax returns year every year if the company is active, they receive dividends and benefits in kind.

-The directors are expected to submit their last tax return and inform HMRC on the closing of the company on the self-assessment return.
+The directors are expected to submit their last tax return and inform HMRC of the closing of the company on the self-assessment return.

-The implication of this is the last return is submitted and the requirement to submit future returns is canceled.
+The implication of this is the last return is submitted and the requirement to submit future returns is cancelled.